shopware/shopware/src/Docs/Resources/current/4-how-to/230-cart-add-discount.md

         return $discountLineItem;
     }
 }
 ```

 What's done here is rather simple.
 First of all, all the products containing the string 'awesome' in their name are fetched.
-This is not done in the `prepare` method, since the name is not available there yet.
 Also, a few information are saved into variables, since we'll need them several times.

-If no product in the cart matches your condition, you remove any discounts matching your selected discount name.
+If no product in the cart matches your condition, you can early return in the `process` method.
-E.g. if you remove the last `awesome` product from your cart, you also want the discount to be removed as well.

-Afterwards you need access to the discount line item, which can either be part of the cart already, since an awesome product
-was previously put into the cart, or you gotta create a new line item yourself.
+Afterwards you create a new line item for the new discount.
 For the latter, you want the line item to not be stackable and it shouldn't be removable either.

 So let's get to the important part, which is the price.
 For a percentage discount, you have to use the `PercentagePriceDefinition`.
 It consists of an actual value, the currency precision and, if necessary, some rules to apply to.
+This definition is required for the cart to tell the core how this price can be recalculated even if the plugin would be uninstalled.

 Shopware 6 comes with a so called `LineItemRule`, which requires two parameters:
 - The operator being used, currently only `LineItemRule::OPERATOR_EQ` (Equals) and `LineItemRule::OPERATOR_NEQ` (Not equals) are supported
 - The identifiers to apply the rule to.
 Pass the line item identifiers here, in this case the identifiers of the previously filtered products

+After adding the definition to the line item, you have to calculate the current price of the discount.
+Therefore you can use the `PercentagePriceCalculator` of the core.
-The last step is to check once more if the cart already knew the discount line item.
+The last step is to add the discount to the new cart which is provided as `Cart $toCalculate`.
-If not, you need to add it here, otherwise do nothing.

-That's it for the main code from your custom `CartCollector`.
+That's it for the main code from your custom `CartProcessor`.

 ### Registering the collector

-Here's a quick example from the `services.xml`, which defines your custom `CartCollector` using the DI service tag `shopware.cart.collector`.
+Here's a quick example from the `services.xml`, which defines your custom `CartProcessor` using the DI service tag `shopware.cart.processor`.
+The priority is used to get access to the calculation after the product processor handled the products.

 ```xml
 <?xml version="1.0" ?>